 Promacta for thrombocytopenia in people with chronic hepatitis C

 Thrombocytopenia can cause bleeding issues and prevent you from being able to take the medications you need to treat your hepatitis C. For these reasons, your doctor may prescribe Promacta.
-The drug may help decrease your bleeding risk and allow you take the medications you need for hepatitis C.
+The drug may help decrease your bleeding risk and allow you to take the medications you need for hepatitis C.

 Effectiveness